 There are few numbers in life that matter as much to your financial outlook and well-being as your credit score.
-However, confusion is the norm for consumers when it comes to this important financial gauge.The History of Credit Scores
+However, confusion is the norm for consumers when it comes to this important financial gauge.

-So, in the 1970's, the Fair Isaacs Company set up the first credit scoring system based on credit bureau information in order to help remove the inherent inconsistencies that arose from having each lender perform their own credit diagnostics.
-It has since become known as the FICO score and the algorithm has been widely adopted by America's largest credit reporting agencies.Why Would My Score Differ Between Credit Agencies?
+So, in the 1980's, the Fair Isaac Corporation set up the first general purpose credit scoring system based on credit bureau information in order to help remove the inherent inconsistencies that arose from having each lender perform their own credit diagnostics.
+It has since become known as the FICO score and the algorithm has been widely adopted by America's largest credit reporting agencies.

-While FICO is the most famous, there are several other versions and providers of credit scores, such as VantageScore, NextGen, BEACON, and EMPIRICA.
-Some scores are directly developed by credit bureaus, while others are developed by outside companies.Is there a "Best Score?"
+While FICO is the most famous, there are several other versions and providers of credit scores, such as VantageScore, NextGen, BEACON and EMPIRICA.
+Some scores are directly developed by credit bureaus, while others are developed by outside companies.

 In a word, no. In order to protect revenues, credit reporting agencies will often position their scores as the best or the most predictive.
 In reality, all scores must adhere to similar guidelines to be truly predictive, regardless of the final output number.
 All credit scores are built from the same base set of data and statistical procedures.

 Like many products and services in the marketplace, there are a plethora of different options for you (and the businesses that serve you) to choose from, simply because every buyer is different.
-Based on cost and effectiveness in each buying situation, there are credit scores for sale to satisfy each customer.Score Ranges
+Based on cost and effectiveness in each buying situation, there are credit scores for sale to satisfy each customer.

-Because there are hundreds of credit scores that measure many different probabilities, consumers should not be overly concerned with the type of score or even their number.
+Because there are hundreds of credit scores that measure many different probabilities, consumers generally do not need to be overly concerned with the type of score or even their number.
 It's also important to note that your credit score is a variable which can change every time your credit report changes.
 For these reasons, monitoring changes within a single score over time can be a better way to gauge your overall credit health.